 Many experienced horsemen and women will tell you they see this too often.
 Because untrained horses are often cheaper, or for whatever other whim, beginner riders will choose untrained horses.
 Dont buy a horse that you plan to train yourself or even send to a trainer.
 Training can take months.
 It can be dangerous if not done right.
 Young or inexperienced mature horses are not reliable.
 Beginners will be safer and happier with a horse they can enjoy the moment it gets off the trailer.

-An older horse, who has seen the world, makes a great first time beginner horse.
+An older horse, who has seen the world, makes a great beginner horse.
 Beginners might shy away from a horse into their late teens and twenties.
-But many healthy, sound horses can be ridden well into their senior years.
+However, many healthy, sound horses can be ridden well into their senior years.
 In fact, light daily exercise, such as a quiet hack or drive may be beneficial to both horse and rider/driver.

 Learn More About Older Horses: